Trusted WordPress tutorials, when you need them most.

 WordPress comes with two default post types called posts and pages.

-Posts are blog content, and are shown in reverse chronological order so the people who visit your WordPress blog will see the newest posts first.
+Posts are blog content and show up in reverse order.
+This way, people who visit your WordPress blog will see the newest posts first.

-Posts are normally organized with categories and tags, which is a great way to help visitors find related content.
+Now, posts are normally organized with categories and tags, which makes it easy for visitors to find related content.

-Typically, business websites use pages to build a website without necessarily creating a blog.
-Businesses who want to add a blog to their content marketing strategy can still do so by simply creating a separate blog page, but this isn’t mandatory.
+For example, business owners can build a business website without creating a blog.
+However, if they want to add a blog to their content marketing strategy, they can do so by simply creating a separate blog page.

 The MonsterInsights website